shipclojure/daisyui-hiccup/README.md

 ### Pre-reqs

-1. Tailwind & daisyUI configured.
+1. Tailwind 4 & daisyUI 5 configured in your project

 ## Quick Start